altocodenl/tagaway/readme.md

       - server: investigate bug with piv with location but no geotags
    --------------
    - small tasks
-      - Merge share:
-         - script to add hashids
-         - script to remove t:: from all pivs
       - server/client: remove invites
       - server/client: add login flow with Google and Facebook
       - server/client: add maximum amount of possible users and wait list and notification